The Four Pillars of an Effective Mosquito Management Program

 Deep Dive Into Common Mosquito-Borne Diseases

-There are really only two reasons to control mosquitoes; to avoid nuisance biting, and to preclude the spread of mosquito-borne disease.
+There are really only two reasons to control mosquitoes; to avoid nuisance biting and to control mosquito-transmitted diseases in the USA.
 Everyone recognizes that mosquitoes can be a terrible blood feeding nuisance, but many people do not realize the magnitude of the health threat that they represent globally.
 Some of the world’s most deadly diseases are carried and transmitted by mosquitoes.
-It is estimated that up to a million people die every year from mosquito-borne illness with many countries around the world ravaged by malariayellow fever, and dengue-hemorrhagic fever.
-What is the history and what are the current local cases of mosquito-borne disease in the U.S.?
+It is estimated that up to a million people die every year from mosquito-borne diseases with many countries around the world ravaged by malaria, yellow fever, and dengue-hemorrhagic fever.
+What is the history and what are the current local cases of mosquito-borne diseases in the U.S.?

 Malaria: The World's Deadliest Mosquito-Borne Disease has a History in the U.S.

-Malaria is a disease caused by a Plasmodium parasite and is the leading cause of mosquito-borne deaths throughout the world.
+Malaria is one of the most dangerous mosquito transmitted diseases caused by a Plasmodium parasite and is the leading cause of mosquito-borne deaths throughout the world.
 In the past, local malaria cases were reported within the U.S. It wasn’t until after 1950 that malaria was considered eliminated from the country, due to large-scale mosquito control efforts and swamp drainage.
 While the disease is not currently a threat, one of the primary carriers of the disease parasite in the pre-1950s U.S. – is far from eliminated.
 Anopheles quadrimaculatus (also known as the Common Malaria Mosquito) is distributed throughout the eastern United States, often occurring in huge numbers in the southeastern states, especially along the Gulf of Mexico.
-This fact reinforces the importance of robust surveillance and disease testing programs in areas where the species inhabits.
+This fact reinforces the importance of robust surveillance and disease testing programs highlighting the potential resurgence of mosquito diseases in areas where the species inhabits.

 What is Mosquito-Borne Encephalitis?